-Sydney Berry has spent the last six years of her career at MSP-C, first as an intern and then as an associate editor.
+Sydney Berry has spent the last six years of her career at MSP-C, first as an intern, then associate editor and now as senior editor and senior content strategist.
 Combining her skills in journalism and content creation, Sydney works on a number of projects at MSP-C.

-As an associate editor at MSP-C, Sydney primarily writes and edits for Delta’s Sky magazine and UnitedHealthcare's Renew magazine.
+As a senior editor and content strategist at MSP-C, Sydney primarily writes and edits for Delta’s Sky magazine and UnitedHealthcare's Renew magazine.
 She also works on video projects, social campaigns and content strategy for several other MSP-C clients.

 In today’s edition of 5 Questions we get to learn more about Sydney:

 Tell us about your role in one sentence.

 I ideate, write, assign, edit and create content with the reader top of mind—always.

 What is most rewarding about your job; what makes it all worthwhile?

 Having the ability to see our work come to life—whether online, in print or on social—is an immediate reward.

 After graduating from the University of Missouri’s journalism school, I got an internship here at MSP-C. A year later, I was hired on full time.